ztang99/Graph-Based-Benchmark/README.md

 A detailed illustration of code and example commands used for generating the mobile element insertions (MEI) benchmarking set can be found [here](./meiBenchmarkSet/README.md).

 The MEI benchmarking set is based on the structural variant benchmarking set generated in **Step 2**.

+## Step 4: Generate Mitochondria benchmarking set

+A detailed illustration of code and example commands used for generating the chrM benchmarking set can be found [here](./meiBenchmarkSet/README.md).

+The Mitochondria benchmarking set is based on the benchmarking set generated in **Step 2**.

 ## Citation